Reye syndrome is sudden (acute) brain damage and liver function problems that do not have a known cause.

 Never give a child aspirin unless told to do so by your doctor.

-Note: Other over-the-counter medications, such as Pepto-Bismol and substances with oil of wintergreen also contain aspirin compounds called salicylates.
-Do not give these to a child who has a cold or fever.
+Note: Other over-the-counter medicines, such as Pepto-Bismol and substances with oil of wintergreen also contain aspirin compounds called salicylates.
+DO NOT give these to a child who has a cold or fever.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.